tuyenshares/tuyenshares.github.io/pages/HackerRank-WomenInTech.md

-## Amalysing the HackerRank Developer Survey with a gender-focus perspective to empower more women in tech
+## Analysing the HackerRank Developer Survey with a gender-focus perspective to empower more women in tech

 **Project description**

 In this project, I explored the data from [HackerRank](https://www.hackerrank.com/).

-The dataset was extracted from [Kaggle](https://www.kaggle.com/hackerrank/developer-survey-2018.
+The dataset was extracted from [Kaggle](https://www.kaggle.com/hackerrank/developer-survey-2018).